splaxtr/.github/CONTRIBUTING.md

 ## Reporting issues
 Use the issue templates under `.github/ISSUE_TEMPLATE` to report bugs, request features, or ask questions.
 Include repro steps, environment details, and acceptance criteria when relevant.

-Thank you for contributing! 🚀
+Thank you for contributing! 🚀 For any questions or support needs, email **ahmetsplaxtr@gmail.com**.